mistycheney/MouseBrainAtlas/doc/Preprocessing.md

 Raw data from the scanner are NDPI files.
 The raw files are of whole-slides and do not specify the bounding box of individual sections.
 CSHL did the segmentation and sent us images of individual sections re-encoded as JPEG2000 files.
 (Note: we do not have the segmentation code at this moment.)

+For each image, there are four files.
+The png and tif are thumbnails.
+Ignore the lossy jp2 file.
+The lossless jp2 is the raw data.

 ### Convert JPEG2000 to TIF
 Use [Kakadu](http://kakadusoftware.com/downloads/).
 Run `export LD_LIBRARY_PATH=<kdu_dir>:$LD_LIBRARY_PATH; <kdu_bin> -i <in_fp> -o <out_fp>`.